-Raipur IVF has been the pioneers in introducing assisted reproduction and has been one of the first clinics in India specialising in various forms of infertility treatments using assisted means of reproduction.
+Raipur IVF has been the pioneers in introducing assisted reproduction and has been one of the first clinics in India specializing in various forms of infertility treatments using assisted means of reproduction.

-Raipur Fertility Centre is providing world class treatment and their excellence can be measured with their success rate.
-With a mission of helping couples to create dreams, they provide get low cost treatments with the best technology and team.
-The hospital is very clear in its target of providing its patients world class treatment at a fraction of the cost available anywhere else.
+Raipur Fertility Centre is providing world-class treatment and their excellence can be measured by their success rate.
+With a mission of helping couples to create dreams, they provide get low-cost treatments with the best technology and team.
+The hospital is very clear in its target of providing its patient's world-class treatment at a fraction of the cost available anywhere else.